-Here are my four takeaways from Saturday night’s victory over the Bucks.
+Here are my takeaways from Wednesday’s victory over the Spurs.